-Thus, out of the fires of Murnau and Lang was born the Universal Horror tradition, provided of course that the scalding-hot auteurist brimstone of Expressionism could be sculpted with the hammer of B-movie budgeting and down-and-dirty production schedules that warped paltry monetary costs into an outpost against bloat.
-With a scant, brutal 70 minute runtime, our present subject is emblematic of the in-and-out style of the company that desperately needed to channel trim budgets into semi-blockbuster success.
+Thus, out of the fires of Murnau and Lang was born the Universal Horror tradition, provided of course that the scalding-hot auteurist brimstone of Expressionism could be sculpted with the hammer of B-movie budgeting and on-the-fly production schedules that singe away any bloat.
+With a scant, brutal 70 minute runtime, our present subject is an electric jolt of a picture, emblematic of the in-and-out style of the company that desperately needed to channel trim budgets into semi-blockbuster success.
 Without tumbling into needlessly quixotic myths about the beauty of relying on craft to overcompensate for a lack of funding, the first run of Universal Horror is nonetheless the platonic ideal of massaging an expedient production, even a harried one, into a genuine opportunity to work on the margins of Hollywood.
 More than that, it allowed Universal to brew up works (relatively) uninhibited by social propriety or the stipulations of committee-designed over-the-counter mainstream appeal.

-Of course, we’re talking about 1931’s Frankenstein, a death-caked affront to normalcy and an unholy matrimony of invasive light-and-shade dynamics and thoughtfully direct critique of Enlightenment.
+Of course, we’re talking about 1931’s Frankenstein, a death-caked affront to normalcy, an unholy matrimony of demonic zest and wistful innocence, and a thoughtfully direct critique of Western society to boot.
 Director James Whale, very much an auteur in a system where auteurism was an endangered species, stripped Mary Shelley’s own critique of Enlightenment rationalism for parts rather than copying it wholesale.
 The poetic ruminations and waxing longueurs of Shelley’s prose were vastly too literary to survive the cinematic lexicon intact; the Modern Prometheus’ diatribes and reflections would appear hopelessly stodgy in film form, after all.
 For his Frankenstein, Whale would not only reshape the thematic integrity of the piece (fashioning it into a lament for individuality in a mob-mentality world) but remold the style, the mantra, the tempo of the piece into something more chest-thumping but no less mournful.

 Loosely following the original text, the film begins with Dr. Henry Frankenstein (Colin Clive) exercising his brazen lack of inhibition for recasting life in his own image by uncoupling humanity from mortality and shocking life into a patchwork of reanimated human flesh.
 The being, the Monster (often mistakenly referred to as Frankenstein), wakes up with a maw for the peculiarities of the world and the reckless, rampaging brain of a psychopath (mistakenly placed in the body in lieu of a supposed “normal” brain).
-With an anecdotal tempo more akin to a hasty scribble of a narrative, or a broad-strokes fable, Frankenstein’s essential self is the semi-free-form flow of the newly conscious Monster as he wanders through the European countryside in a state of suspended animation between life and death.
-And between a world of possibility he can innocently experience for the first time and, on the other hand, a human world eager to put him back in the grave at first opportunity.
-A tragedy of misapprehension and miscommunication with the Monster as a misjudged stand-in for social others never given a chance, Frankenstein may not be conventionally frightening in the fangs-drawn sense today, but the texture of the piece is too conflicted and exploratory to settle for conventional horror anyway.
+With an anecdotal tempo more akin to a hasty scribble of a narrative, or a broad-strokes fable, Frankenstein follows the Monster as he wanders through the European countryside in a state of suspended animation between life and death, radiating the wounded fascination of a newborn child ever-curious about the world and entirely uncertain of their own place in it.
+And walking between an evanescent land of possibility he can innocently experience for the first time and, on the other hand, a human world eager to put him back in the grave at first opportunity.
+A tragedy of misapprehension and miscommunication with the Monster as a stand-in for social others never given a chance, Frankenstein may not be conventionally frightening in the fangs-drawn sense today, but the texture of the piece is too conflicted and exploratory to settle for conventional horror anyway.

 The post-mortem on Frankenstein is a film of glowing reputation to this day and a director whose reputation has only recently been recovered from the dustbin of Hollywood history.
-Whale’s career was ultimately mismanaged; his personal fetishes and wily eyes for outré imagery and perturbed narrative fancy ultimately became fodder for a system that, post Hays Code implementation, wanted little to do with Whale’s more bohemian life and his fantastique-inflected, semi-camp film offerings.
-Hollywood post-1934 was in the business of sanding itself down, and Whale’s ragged edges and delectably rough contours just didn’t make the cut.
+Whale’s career was ultimately mismanaged; his wily eyes for outré imagery and deranged narrative fancy ultimately became fodder for a system that, post Hays Code implementation, wanted little to do with Whale’s fantastique-colored, semi-camp film offerings.
+Hollywood post-1934 was in the business of sanding itself down, and Whale’s delectably rough contours just didn’t make the cut.
 Or rather, they cut too much into Hollywood’s newly svelte, slick, spic and span edifice.
-Whale deserved more; his Frankenstein not only stalks with the best of them, but it prowls around questions of haunted otherization and slumbers deep in the throes of moral quandary about the place of social outsiders in a world hell-bent on normalization.
+Whale deserved more; his Frankenstein not only stalks with the best of them, but it prowls around thornier questions: the place of social outsiders in a world hell-bent on normalization.
 Although Frankenstein is not as wonderfully queer in its sense of otherness as its successor four years later, it suffers only in comparison to an unimpeachable masterpiece.
 Frankenstein may not be thoroughly unimpeachable, but it is a near-masterwork nonetheless.